 These values and beliefs underlie company policies, expectant norms and unspoken rules.
 By understanding them, you will also know how to deal with people in the organization, understand how decisions are made and how things get done.
 To help you further, let’s see how these values are played out concretely in the five major areas of workplace culture where you need to be effective:

 The language you use and the manner you communicate are the first and most essential parts of fitting in.
-People explain and show what they think and believe through the words of their language.
+People explain what they think and believe through their words.
 This is why communicating effectively will help you fit in.
 These involve:

 - English language proficiency.
-The first and most crucial part of working in Canada is knowing enough English to be able to know how to do our jobs and to effectively communicate to our internal and external clients.
+The first and most crucial part of working in Canada is knowing enough English to be able to do the job and to effectively communicate to internal and external clients.
 The more proficient you are, the better you will be at your work.

 - Professional communication and etiquette.
 This includes knowing the local language or jargon (specific terms used in your field or occupation), body language (listening actively, maintaining eye contact), speaking clearly, and using respectful language.
 This also includes following communication protocol ranging from answering emails promptly to keeping sensitive information confidential.

 - Going beyond the basics – Effective communication in the Canadian workplace involves learning to navigate the delicate balance between being straightforward and being diplomatic.
-Consider these examples:
+Consider the following:

-- Canadians employ indirect communication.
-For example, most managers will not tell you how to do your job.
+- Canadians use indirect communication.
+Most managers will not tell you how to do your job.
 They will suggest something if they see that your work needs improvement.